polarfire-soc/apps/baremetal_applications/MicroPython/README.md

 ![](./images/micropython_printscreen_5.png)

-5. Using the MicroPython, you can switch ON and OFF the LEDs.
-Following are the commands to switch ON and OFF the LEDs.
+5. Using the MicroPython, you can turn ON and OFF the LEDs.
+Following are the commands to turn ON and OFF the LEDs.

 - from machine import Pin
 - led = Pin<<''GPIO2_0'', 16>, Pin.OUT>
-- led.value<1> (Now, the LED1 is ON)
+- led.value<1>
-- led.value<0> (to switch OFF the LED1)
+- led.value<0>

 ![](./images/micropython_printscreen_6.png)

 6. Using the Micropython, you can perform mathematical operations as shown in the following figure.

 ![](./images/micropython_printscreen_7.png)

+This concludes running the MicroPython application on ICICLE kit.
+The SOftConsole Debug session can be terminated.

 ## Cross-Compiling MicroPython for PolarFire SoC ICICLE Kit (RISC-V Architecture)